ash/raku-course/essentials/more-on-functions/multi-functions/quiz1/index.md

 ```

 {:.quiz-select}
-incorrect | These definitions are&nbsp; (: correct, incorrect :) | The same signature even despite different parameter names.
+incorrect | These definitions are&nbsp; (: correct, incorrect :) | The signatures cannot be distinguished at multiple dispatch.

 {% include quiz.html %}